bob-cd/bob/README.md

 ## Internals

 Bob's API (accessible entirely through HTTP) enables a core set of CI/CD features.
-These concepts are the only things Bob is opinionated about:
+The following are the only concepts that Bob is opinionated about:
   - Steps: Direct commands (like a shell command, `pytest`, etc)
   - Pipeline: Ordered series of steps
   - Environment: Key-Value store associated with either Steps and/or Pipelines